savaslabs/savaslabs.github.io/_posts/2017-02-14-docker-mysql-performance.md

 commit;
 ```

-When I pipe the contents of the MySQL database dump to the `mysql` command, the client processes each of these instructions sequentially in order to (1) create the structure for each table defined in the file, (2) populate the database with data from the SQL dump and (3) do post-processing work like create indices to ensure the database performs well.
+When we pipe the contents of the MySQL database dump to the `mysql` command, the client processes each of these instructions sequentially in order to (1) create the structure for each table defined in the file, (2) populate the database with data from the SQL dump and (3) do post-processing work like create indices to ensure the database performs well.
 The example here processes pretty quickly, but if your site has a lot of historic content, as many of our clients do, then the import process can take enough time that it throws a wrench in our rapid workflow![^1]

 What happens when `mysql` finishes importing the SQL dump file?
 The database contents (_often_) live in `/var/lib/mysql/{database}`, so for example for the `block_content` table mentioned above, assuming you're using the typically preferred InnoDB storage engine, there are two files called `block_content.frm` and `block_content.ibd` in `/var/lib/mysql/{database}/`.
 The `/var/lib/mysql` directory will also contain a number of other directories and files related to the configuration of the MySQL server.